OlavAusland/LIDIC/README.md

 ![](static/default_model.png)

-This repository also allow to control the drone using your keyboard, an xbox controller as well as by gestures, which is the focus of this repository.
+This repository also allow to control the drone using your keyboard, an xbox controller as well as by gestures, the latter is the focus of this repository.

 ## Installation & Use:
 1. Install the requirements to be able to run our program, I am using a conda environment for easy setup.